copperspice/copperspice/README.md

 * **Adam Mensel**
 * **Daniel Pfeifer**
 * **Zbigniew Skowron**
+* **Matan Nassaw**

 ### License

 This library is released under the LGPL V2.1 license.
 For more information refer to the LICENSE files provided with this project.

 ### References